 This one-year diploma is designed for graduates in a wide range of fields seeking to understand geospatial information, analysis, modelling and applications.
 Through the study of five core units plus three specialist options, you will gain a thorough understanding of the theoretical and practical aspects of GIScience.
 The course offers the flexibility and convenience of studying on-campus, fully online or both.

 The course may be completed in one year full-time depending on unit availability.
 Full-time study for Semester 2 entry is not available.
-Contact the Department of Spatial Sciences if you require further information.
+Contact the Course Coordinator if you require further information.

 Fees for Australian and New Zealand students